Clepper Manor

 Direct owners

-Embassy Pa Tentant Holdings Llc (100%)
+Embassy Pa Tentant Holdings LLC (100%) since May, 2020

 Indirect owners

-2020 Gsr Dynasty Llc
+2020 Gsr Dynasty LLC since Nov, 2022

-Aaron Handler Family Dynasty Trust
+Aaron Handler Family Dynasty Trust since Nov, 2022

-Embassy Healthcare Holdings Inc
+Embassy Healthcare Holdings INC since May, 2020

-George S. Repchick 2020 Family Dynasty Trust
+George S. Repchick 2020 Family Dynasty Trust since Nov, 2022

-Aaron Handler Family Dynasty Trust
+Aaron Handler Family Dynasty Trust since Nov, 2022

-Embassy Healthcare Holdings Inc
+Embassy Healthcare Holdings INC since May, 2020

-George S. Repchick 2020 Family Dynasty Trust
+George S. Repchick 2020 Family Dynasty Trust since Nov, 2022

 Managerial control

-Embassy Healthcare Management Inc since Nov, 2022
+Embassy Healthcare Management INC since Nov, 2022

-Heritage Employment Services, Llc since Nov, 2022
+Heritage Employment Services, LLC since Nov, 2022

 Aaron Handler since May, 2020